 3 Minute Read

 How much monthly revenue are you missing out on?
 While it’s probably not healthy to think about this constantly, it’s good to stay on top of what’s happening on your store.

 Google Analytics is incredibly powerful, and it powers a lot of the reports that we automatically generate in our Insights Suite.
 Unfortunately, using ecommerce Google Analytics is a marketable skill all on its own.
 You could spend hours mining through the data every day, but that’s probably not a good idea either.
 What Google Analytics reports should ecommerce retailers such as yourself be running on a regular basis?

-Many retailers spend thousands of dollars every single month advertising on Google and Bing, and on social networks such as Facebook and Twitter.
+Many top online retailers spend thousands of dollars every single month advertising on Google and Bing, and on social networks such as Facebook and Twitter.
 But what kind of return on investment are you getting?
 Are people actually coming to your store from these ads?
 And if they are, how much revenue are they driving?

 The Acquisition report makes it easy for you to see what kind of ROI you’re actually getting, and this will help you understand whether you should pump more advertising dollars into your PPC campaigns, or whether they need some work.
 Of course, there are great insights within each of these platforms, but consolidating as much work as possible is often important when you have limited time to analyze these details.